TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 **Cost:** 1 energy
 **Range:** Weapon range
 **Requirements:**
-	Any melee weapon.
+	Any physical weapon.
-	Any full vial of poison.
+	Any full vial of poison, or a similar item.
 **Effect**
-	You quickly spread a vial of poison on your weapon in the heat of battle.
+	You quickly spread a vial of poison on your weapon.

 ---
 # Advanced Combat Techniques